ministryofjustice/hmpps-support-additional-needs-ui/README.md

 - CLIENT_CREDS_CLIENT_SECRET

 ### Imported Types
-Some types are imported from the Open API docs for manage-users-api, prisoner-search-api and prison-register-api.
+Some types are imported from the Open API docs for support-additional-needs-api, manage-users-api, prisoner-search-api and prison-register-api.
 You will need to install the node module `openapi-typescript` globally with the following command:

 `npm install -g openapi-typescript`